Complex Wavelet-Based Sinogram Segmentation for Metal Artifact Reduction in Cone-Beam CT: Results

 We computed the uncorrected FDK reconstruction, the image-domain hard-thresholding--based MAR reconstruction, and the proposed projection-domain complex wavelet MAR reconstruction for datasets (I--V).
 Fig. \ref{fig:all_results} shows selected slices from the reconstruction volumes for each dataset, displayed using identical windowing.
 The quantitative results of the metal segmentation are reported in Table~\ref{tab:sinogram_metrics} for datasets (I) and (II).

 Dataset (I) contains three simulated titanium inserts in an otherwise homogeneous PMMA phantom.
 Consequently, metal segmentation in both the image and projection domain is expected to be relatively straightforward.
 As seen in Fig.\ref{fig:all_results}, the uncorrected FDK reconstruction exhibits substantial metal artifacts, which are particularly prominent in the axial slices.
 The HT-MAR method is able to reduce these artifacts to a large extent.
 However, residual artifacts remain near the metal boundaries as a result of imperfect segmentation.
 Even after morphological widening of the image-domain segmentation, the mask remains too narrow in some regions while being overly wide in others.
 This behavior is evidenced by the close-up reconstruction images and the segmentation metrics reported in Table \ref{tab:sinogram_metrics}.
 In contrast, the proposed CW-MAR method yields a more accurate projection-domain segmentation, resulting in an almost complete suppression of metal artifacts due to the tighter and more consistent segmentation.
+This leads to the lowest residual streak variation and to local intensity standard deviation in Table \ref{tab:metrics}.

 Dataset (II) presents a considerably more challenging MAR problem, featuring eight metal implants in a more complex anthropomorphic phantom.
 The uncorrected FDK reconstruction is again heavily affected by metal artifacts, which are prevalent in all slicing directions and obscure many anatomical structures.
 The HT-MAR method is able to reduce these artifacts to a reasonable extent, with projection inpainting restoring much of the missing information.
 However, the estimated metal boundaries are somewhat inaccurate and include portions of bright artifact regions.
 The CW-MAR method captures the metal boundaries more robustly.
 Nevertheless, some room for improvement remains, as projection inpainting introduces mild blurring in the vicinity of the metal regions.
+This is also reflected in the numerical metrics: while CW-MAR results in the lowest values, there is still some streak variation present in the HU values.